hhlu/howardlu.com/_posts/2013-09-01-getting-started-with-vagrant-and-puppet.md

 Open up your `modules/git/manifests/init.pp` for editing.
 This file must contain the module's main class definition with the class name exactly equalling the module name.
-For this example, the file would need this at minimum:
+For our class, it would need this at minimum:

     class git {
         # do something here
     }

-Since our module is called `git` though, let's install git by updating the file:
+Since our module is called `git`, let's install git by updating the file:

     class git {
         package { 'git':